Miranda Lambert Says She Was ‘Dragged’ Into Paparazzi World By Blake Shelton, Never Wanted It

 “It felt like the more they wrote, the more they just made stuff up.
 Though, honestly, it all muddied the waters so much you couldn’t tell what was true anymore.
 I was dragged into this paparazzi world, which I had never been part of, never wanted to be part of.
 I had established this headlining career, finally, and wanted to make sure I kept my spot, really.
 I’d worked really hard to get my spot, and I wanted to see how I could up my game, to make sure that I stayed at the level I’d gotten to,” the singer stated.

-Neither Miranda Lambert nor Evan Felker have not spoken out on their rumored relationship.
+Neither Miranda Lambert nor Evan Felker has spoken out on their rumored relationship.